PomonaCS/Readmes/0) Introduction/README.md

 ## Helpful Considerations

 * Saving your work - Make sure to commit and push your work to GitHub MULTIPLE TIMES throughout the process!
 Not only does this help us see your unique progress, but it ensures that you have frequent backups of your work.
 **AVOID** one big push at the end of your work.
-This will make us suspicious about your work.
+We want to be able to see the progressive development process that you followed.

 ## Grading
 Your submission (in your own personal github repo) will be graded based on the following criteria: